daattali/beautiful-jekyll/resources_pages/block_rep.md

 ## MDS Block representatives

-Every block, a student volunteers to represent their peers, acting as a liaison between students and MDS leadership (we/our/ours).
+Every block, one or more students volunteer to represent their peers, acting as a liaison between students and MDS leadership (we/our/ours).
 This allows us to see how the block is going, allowing us to make changes if need be.

 Here are some guidelines for the "block rep".